Domestic violence: Cultural view

 How domestic violence is viewed varies from person to person, and from culture to culture, but in many places outside the West, the concept is very poorly understood.
 In some countries the concept is even widely accepted or completely suppressed.
 This is because in most of these countries the relation between the husband and wife is not considered one of equals, but instead one in which the wife must submit herself to the husband.
-This is codified in the laws of some countries – for example, in Yemen, marriage regulations state that a wife must obey her husband and must not leave home without his permission.
+This is codified in the laws of some countries – for example in Yemen, marriage regulations state that a wife must obey her husband and must not leave home without his permission.

 According to Violence against Women in Families and Relationships, "globally, wife-beating is seen as justified in some circumstances by a majority of the population in various countries, most commonly in situations of actual or suspected infidelity by wives or their 'disobedience' toward a husband or partner."
 These violent acts against a wife are often not considered a form of abuse by society (both men and women) but are considered to have been provoked by the behavior of the wife, who is seen as being at fault.
 In many places extreme acts such as honor killings are also approved by a high section of the society.
 In one survey, 33.4% of teenagers in Jordan's capital city, Amman, approved of honor killings.
 This survey was carried in the capital of Jordan, which is much more liberal than other parts of the country; the researchers said that "we would expect that in the more rural and traditional parts of Jordan, support for honor killings would be even higher".

 In a 2012 news story, The Washington Post reported, "The Reuters Trust Law group named India one of the worst countries in the world for women this year, partly because [domestic violence] there is often seen as deserved.
-A 2012 report by UNICEF found that 57 percent of Indian boys and 53 percent of girls between the ages of 15 and 19 think wife-beating is justified."
+A 2012 report by U.N.I.C.E.F. found that 57% of Indian boys and 53% of girls between the ages of 15 and 19 think wife-beating is justified."